Erigone atra: Description

 The female E. atra ranges from 1.8 to 2.8 mm in length.
 Their cephalothorax region is 0.8 to 1.0 mm in length, black or dark brown in color, and is hairless.
 The carapace of their cephalothorax have smaller teeth or no teeth compared to males.
 Their abdomens are larger than their cephalothorax regions ranging from 0.8 to 2.0 mm and are black.
 Their legs are all attached to the cephalothorax and are uniformly brown.
 Members of the Linyphiidae family are often identified by the spinal patterns on the tibia portion of their legs.
 E. atra and similar, congeneric species have a 2-2-2-1 tibial spinal pattern.
 E. atra are covered in hairs.
 The pedipalps of the females have no observable claw.
 Female E. atra look very similar to congeneric species Erigone arctica.

 The male E. atra ranges from 1.9 to 2.5 mm in length.
 Their cephalothorax region is 1.0 to 1.2 mm in length, hairless, and black or brown.
 The carapace of their cephalothorax have marginal teeth along the sides.
 The head region of their carapace is slightly raised compared to females.
 Their abdomens are smaller and more pointed than female abdomens, ranging from 0.7 to 1.5 mm are black.
 Their legs are all attached to the cephalothorax and are uniformly brown and have a 2-2-2-1 tibial spinal pattern similar to females.
 Male pedipalps are longer than females, are covered in hair and tooth-like apophyses.
-Male E. atra look very similar to congeneric species Erigone dentipalpis.
+Male E. atra look very similar to the congeneric species Erigone dentipalpis.

 E. atra eyes are similar to other members of the Linyphiidae family.
 They have two rows of four eyes.
 The back row of eyes are straight while the front row is slightly curved.
 The front middle eyes are significantly smaller than the side eyes.